guyinatuxedo/Beyond_Oblivion/pogreb/database.md

 ## Metadata Storage

 So the metadata is stored in the `db.pmt` file.
 Now the only real metadata I'm seeing is, is the hashseed that is used as a secondary input to the hashing function, which begins at offset `0x200`.
+The hashseed here is `0xfb4251e7`.

 ![DB Metadata](db_metadata.png)